Frequently Asked Questions About Bile Duct Cancer

 Bloating, loss of appetite, and weight loss

 These symptoms may or may not mean a person has bile duct cancer.
-A person who is having them should see a doctor right away.
+A person who is having them should see a healthcare provider right away.

 Q: How is bile duct cancer diagnosed?

-A: If a person has symptoms of bile duct cancer, the doctor will do a physical exam, obtain blood tests, and order imaging tests, which let the doctor see inside the body.
+A: If a person has symptoms of bile duct cancer, the healthcare provider will do a physical exam, obtain blood tests, and order imaging tests, which let the healthcare provider see inside the body.

 Q: Should everyone get a second opinion for a diagnosis of bile duct cancer?

 A: Many people with cancer get a second opinion from other healthcare providers.
 There are many reasons to get a second opinion.
 Here are some of those reasons: